criteo/kafka-sharp/README.md

+# UPDATE 2022: project no longer maintained

+kafka-sharp was built at a time where there was no .NET Kafka driver available matching our performance requirements.
+As the Kafka protocol evolved a lot, it became costly to maintain.
+In the meantime, the team behind Kafka has developed their own driver and [in 2019 the version 1.0 was released](https://github.com/confluentinc/confluent-kafka-dotnet/releases/tag/v1.0.0)
+Also, new use-cases arised at Criteo for which this software was not design for.
+For these reasons, Criteo migrated to [confluent-kafka-dotnet](https://github.com/confluentinc/confluent-kafka-dotnet) and this project is no longer maintained.
+Users should consider moving to the official driver.

 # "High Performance" .NET Kafka Driver

 A .NET implementation of the Apache Kafka client side protocol geared toward performance (both